Lease Residual Value Calculator

 High Residual Value Lowers Payments

-A higher residual value means you're leasing a smaller portion of the asset's value, which typically results in lower monthly payments.
-When comparing leases, prioritize those with strong residual values if monthly affordability is a key concern.
+A higher residual value means you're financing a smaller portion of the asset's value, resulting in lower monthly payments.
+In the example, the 29.0% residual means 71.0% of the asset's value is being financed through lease payments.

 The Formula for Calculating Lease Residual Value